redeboer/BOSS_Gitbook/README.md

 If you do not have an IHEP networking account, it is therefore better to check out the official [Offline Software page](http://english.ihep.cas.cn/bes/doc/2247.html "Offical BOSS webpage") of BESIII --- this framework can only be of use if you are a collaborator of this experiment and if you have access to the software of this collaboration.
 You can also have a look at the section [Further reading](#further-reading).

+The MarkDown generated material on this repository page serve as a simple introduction.
+For more details, you can go to the [parallel Doxygen generated webpage](https://redeboer.github.io/BOSS_Afterburner/ "Doxygen page of the BOSS Afterburner") of the BOSS Afterburner.

 Table of contents
 =================